Leaving Google After Two and a Half Years

 The first is dependency inversion.
 Not the textbook SOLID definition, but the practical, ugly, in-the-trenches application of it to large-scale app architecture.

-Google's iOS apps were monoliths.
+The iOS apps I worked on were monoliths.
 Not in the pejorative sense (they were well-structured internally) but in the sense that everything lived in one binary, one build target, one tightly coupled dependency graph.
-Changing something deep in the stack meant rebuilding and retesting enormous amounts of code.
-Adding a new feature meant understanding a sprawling web of implicit dependencies.
+Changing something deep in the stack meant rebuilding and retesting enormous amounts of code, and adding a feature meant understanding a sprawling web of implicit dependencies.

-The fix, which I've been developing in Rethinking VIPER for Modern iOS, is protocol-driven boundaries at every significant interface.
-Not as an academic exercise, but as a practical mechanism for breaking apart tangled systems:
+The fix, which I've been developing in Rethinking VIPER for Modern iOS, is protocol-driven boundaries at every significant interface, used as a practical mechanism for breaking apart tangled systems:

 The Massive Refactor Muscle